mdda/mdda.github.io/_posts/AI/2016-08-22-consciousness-and-the-social-machine.md

 modelling the state of the self (the "Self Model").
 Having a Self Model is also an adaptive advantage, since it can be used for higher-order planning, for instance.

-Different from other frameworks, Graziano's Self Model does not create awareness as an *emergent* property of having 'enough' internal information, nor have any mystical quality.
+In contrast to other frameworks, Graziano's Self Model does not create awareness as an *emergent* property of having 'enough' internal information, nor have any mystical quality.
 The Self Model need not possess any information about how it was built, nor its actual physicality.
 The brain/machine is not even in